molevolworkshop/molevolworkshop.github.io/software/alignment-lab.md

 ~~~~~~
 A new flag has been added
 here (`-gapopen -20`) to instruct MUSCLE to set the gap opening penatly to
 -20.
-Load the alignment into SeaView and build a tree as in exercise 3.
+Load the alignment into your alignment viewer and build a tree as in exercise 3.

 Run MUSCLE with a gap penalty of -1 using the command:
 ~~~~~~
 muscle -verbose -log muscle_gap-1.log -align 1ped_aa.fasta -output muscle_aa_gap-1.fasta -gapopen -1
 ~~~~~~
 The flag (`-gapopen -1`) instructs MUSCLE to set the gap opening penatly to -1.
 Load the
-alignment into SeaView and build a tree as in exercise 3.
+alignment into your alignment viewer and build a tree as in exercise 3.

 Run MUSCLE with the default gap penalty using the command:
 ~~~~~~
 muscle -verbose -log muscle_defGap.log -align 1ped_aa.fasta -output muscle_aa.fasta
 ~~~~~~

-Load the alignment into SeaView and build a tree as in exercise 3.
+Load the alignment into your alignment viewer and build a tree as in exercise 3.

 How do the modified gap penalty alignments compare to the default one?
 Which alignment has the most gaps?
 The log files from MUSCLE will tell